-To achieve the best results, using the best electric smoker can help you with that but choosing the best wood for smoking ribs is also as important.
-Now, if you are planning to cook ribs or if there is an event ahead that you want to prepare for then you need to know how to prepare ribs and of course, pick the right kind of wood to use.
+Smoky ribs are always a big deal to prepare for backyard parties or simple family/friends gatherings.
+That is why many people take their time preparing this dish to have it turn out as perfect as they want it to be.
+Using the best electric smoker can help you achieve the best results, but choosing the best wood for smoking ribs is also important.
+Now, if you are planning to cook ribs or an event ahead that you want to prepare for, you need to know how to prepare ribs and pick the right kind of wood to use.

-The most common type of wood used when smoking meats are usually types of heavy wood.
-However, there are times when the heat and smoke from these woods become too much especially when you picked the wrong one.
+The most common type of wood used when smoking meats are usually a type of heavy wood.
+However, there are times when the heat and smoke from these woods become too much, especially when you picked the wrong one.
 This could ruin the meat’s taste and texture as well as its juiciness.
-And so in order to avoid these instances, you must know the best kind of wood to use when smoking meats.
+And so, to avoid these instances, you must know the best kind of wood to use when smoking meats.

-Is the most popular type of wood used in smoking ribs or BBQ.
+Hickory is the most popular type of wood used in smoking ribs or BBQ.
 They are usually found and used in the Southern and Midwestern parts of the states.
-They are known for their strong flavor that adds taste to the meat you are smoking but if this wood is used too much the meat could come out bitter.
+They are known for their robust flavor that adds taste to the meat you smoke, but it could become bitter if this wood is used too much.

-The most popular type of oak is the red oak as this is used mainly for smoking ribs and other heavy meats.
-It comes out strong but it does not overpower the taste of the meat as well as its texture.
+The most popular type of oak is the red oak, used mainly for smoking ribs and other heavy meats.
+It comes out strong, but it does not overpower the taste of the meat and its texture.
 This is considered to be the choice of wood if you are going to cooking lamb or beef.

-It is known for being naturally oily which makes it easier to burn.
+It is known for being naturally oily, which makes it easier to burn.
 It also emits a unique flavor that you will love on your smoked ribs.
-While this may be a good choice for smoking meats, it might not be the best one for long barbecues.
+While this may be a good choice for smoking meats, it might not be best for long barbecues.

-It is a good choice if you are going to smoke beef, fish and poultry.
-It gives out a nice and delicate flavor that you will love but the only downside to this is that it emits an odorous smoke.
+It is a good choice if you are going to smoke beef, fish, and poultry.
+It gives out a pleasant and delicate flavor that you will love, but the only downside to this is that it emits an odorous smoke.

-It is an excellent choice if you want to have mild and sweet flavor incorporated to your smoked rib or other heavy meats.
-It’s a good choice to use for BBQ pork, poultry and the most favored wood in smoking ham.
+It is an excellent choice if you want to have a mild and sweet flavor fused into your smoked rib or other heavy meats.
+It’s a perfect choice to use for BBQ pork, poultry, and the most favored wood in smoking ham.

-It is best for BBQs, beef and pork.
-They often give your smoked meats that vibrant color similar to mahogany when used and is a great combination with oak, pecan and hickory especially when you are cooking smoked ribs.
+It is best for BBQs, beef, and pork.
+They often give your smoked meats that vibrant color similar to mahogany when used and is an excellent combination with oak, pecan, and hickory, especially when you are cooking smoked ribs.

-It is a wood that belongs to the variety of hickory and is a good choice if you are going to do long barbecues.
+It is a wood that belongs to the variety of hickory and is a good choice if you do long barbecues.
 This wood usually burns slowly and often gives out a delicate flavor to the meat.
-It may also be pungent and is a good choice to mix with other types of wood.
-The only thing you need to remember is that you should use pecan in moderation so the meat you are smoking does not acquire its pungent smell.
+It may also be pungent and is an excellent choice to mix with other types of wood.
+The only thing you need to remember is that you should use pecan in moderation, so the meat you are smoking does not acquire its pungent smell.

-Woods like ash, alder, pear, plum and maple are also good options for smoking ribs and meats.
-You can also make use of herb woods like basil, thyme and rosemary which are also used in smoking meats and poultry.
+Woods like ash, alder, pear, plum, and maple are also good options for smoking ribs and meats.
+You can also use herb woods like basil, thyme, and rosemary.

 Woods to Avoid When Smoking Meats

-While there are plenty of options to take, you must avoid some type of wood when smoking meats.
+While there are plenty of options to take, you must avoid wood when smoking meats.
 These are the following: